Aenay/esteelauder_pos_system/JQUERY_SETUP.md

 ## Benefits of This Setup

-1. **Reliability**: CDN provides fast loading, local file provides backup
-2. **Offline Support**: Local file works when internet is unavailable
+1. **Offline Support**: Works completely without internet connection
-3. **Security**: Integrity check ensures CDN file hasn't been tampered with
-4. **Performance**: CDN is cached globally, local file is cached locally
-5. **Flexibility**: Easy to switch between CDN and local-only if needed
+2. **Faster Loading**: No external network requests needed
+3. **Reliability**: No dependency on external CDN availability
+4. **Security**: No external scripts loaded from third parties
+5. **Performance**: Local file loads instantly from your server
+6. **Control**: You have complete control over the jQuery version

 ## Troubleshooting

 - If jQuery doesn't load, check browser console for errors
 - Ensure the local file exists at `public/js/jquery-3.7.1.min.js`
 - Verify file permissions allow web server to read the file
-- Check that the CDN URL is accessible from your network
+- Check that the file is accessible via `http://yoursite.com/js/jquery-3.7.1.min.js`
+- Clear browser cache if you recently updated the jQuery file